-Old ways of adding up votes fail to represent large groups in many places.
-In the USA, North Carolina had enough Black voters to fill up two election districts.
-But they were a minority spread out over eight districts.
+Old ways of adding up votes often fail to represent large groups.
+In the United States, North Carolina had enough Black voters to totally fill two election districts, but, spread out over eight districts, they were a minority.
 So for over 100 years, they won no voice in Congress.
-As voters, they were silenced-with tragic results.1
+As voters, they were silenced-with tragic results.

 The Northwest tore itself apart by changing forestry laws again and again.
-In a year with weak forestry laws, hasty logging wastes resources.
+When forestry laws are weak, hasty logging wastes resources.
 But sudden limits on logging bankrupt some workers and small businesses.
-If this policy pendulum swings far, it cuts down forests and species, then families and towns, again and again.2
+If this policy pendulum swings far, it cuts down forests and species, then families and towns, again and again.